zama-ai/concrete/docs/dev/GETTING-STARTED.md

 Now, you have a working environment, and you know what is where in the project.

-There are two ways to contribute to HDK:
+There are two ways to contribute to `concretefhe`:
 - you can open issues to report bugs, typos and suggest ideas
 - you can ask to become an official contributor by emailing hello@zama.ai.
 Only approved contributors can send pull requests, so please make sure to get in touch before you do!